KristianLN/Thesis_UCPH/README.md

 # Forecasting Price Directions Using High Frequency Stock Data

-This repository contain all work related to our thesis at University of Copenhagen.
+This repository contains all work related to our thesis at University of Copenhagen.

 The current outline is as follows: